irmen/prog8/docs/source/programming.rst

     These are special instructions for the compiler, to change how it processes the code and what kind of program it creates.
 A directive is on its own line in the file, and starts with ``%``, optionally followed by some arguments.
 See the syntax reference for all directives.
+    The list of directives is given below at :ref:`directives`.

 Code block
     A block of actual program code.
 It has a starting address in memory,